jasonsett/Attack-and-Detect/README.md

 ```
 ![](Images/sVscan_NAT.png)

-#### This scan identifies the services below as potential points of entry for Targets 1 and 2:
+#### These scans identified the services below as potential points of entry for Targets 1 and 2:

 **Target 1**
 | PORT     | STATE      | SERVICE    | VERSION                                      |